-SALC is supporting a case challenging the constitutionality of the offence of criminal defamation.
+SALC supported a case challenging the constitutionality of the offence of criminal defamation.
 On 6 July 2016, Basildon Peta was charged with the crime of defamation in contravention of section 104 of the Penal Code Act.
 The charges related to a satirical article published under the heading “Scrutator” in the 23-29 June 2016 edition of the Lesotho Times.
 The applicant is the publisher and Chief Executive Officer of the Lesotho Times.
 The article related to actions of the then Commander of the Lesotho Defence Force, Tlali Kamoli and the charge alleged that the applicant published the article with the intent to defame the Commander of the Lesotho Defence Force.

-The applicant submits that the offence of criminal defamation violates the right to freedom of expression and that the use of criminal sanctions is a disproportionate response to the need to protect individuals’ reputations in that –
+Section 104 of the Penal Code provides that a person who publishes defamatory matter concerning another person commits the offence of criminal defamation.
+Mr Peta submitted that the offence of criminal defamation violates the right to freedom of expression and that the use of criminal sanctions is a disproportionate response to the need to protect individuals’ reputations in that –

 - The offence as currently worded can lead to criminal charges when the defamation was not serious or not known to anyone other than the person defamed;